SimoesCTT/Analog-CTT-Audio-Recorder/README.md

 Any commercial use — including but not limited to:

-· Integration into commercial products
 · Professional music production
+· Podcasting for profit
 · Streaming services
 · Broadcast applications
 · Consulting services
 · Deployment in for‑profit environments
+· Integration into commercial products

 requires a separate written license from the copyright holder.